Freetz-NG/speed-to-fritz/trunk/co/henrynestler/README.txt

 Type in: ./freetz.sh followed by Enter key,
 	to download and start freetz.

-(Some updates and installations will run once, if the above skrits are invoked.)
+(Some updates and installations will run once, if the above scripts are invoked.)

 ATTENTION!
 Make sure that you already have a physical LAN connection up running with a link to a router or the internet.
-If you get: could no connect to 192.168.11.150 :2081, then restart LINUX, and give a bit more time before you start any X Application.
+If you get: Could no connect to 192.168.11.150 :2081, then restart LINUX, and give a bit more time before you start any X Application.
-If X-Applications cant be started, do a reinstallation by reinvoking the installation.
+If X-Applications cant be started, do repeat the installation.
-Do a restart of the PC bevore reinvoking the installation.
+Do a restart of the PC bevore invoking the installation.
 Make sure TAP was installed propper, it returns 0 if it worked.

 LAN connectivity: